Skip to content

 Blueprint Add CITE Roles OE

-To add a CITE Role, follow these steps:
+To add a CITE role, follow these steps:

 1. Navigate to the CITE Roles tab.

-2. Click on the + icon.
+2. Click the + icon.

 3. Fill the fields as necessary following the Data Format Table specifications.